yewv/yewv/README.md

 2. Store and service contexts must be registered in a **parent** or **root** component with `ContextProvider`.
 3. Store and service need to be used in a **child** component with `use_store`/`use_service`.
 4. `map`, `map_ref`, `watch` and `watch_ref` are hooks and are therefore constrained to certains rules:
-    - Can only be called inside Yew function components.
+    - Should only be called inside Yew function components.
-    - Cannot be called inside loops, conditions, or nested functions.
+    - Should not be called inside loops, conditions or nested functions.
 ### Simple app with store
 ```rust
 // main.rs